SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 That being said, having a real compass on hand is a big help as well, so that’s also something to take into consideration.

 In case you’re in trouble and unable to contact anyone, sending smoke signals is always a good way to let nearby people know that you need help.

-Light a fire, put some grass and leaves in there to really get the smoke going, then use a moist blanket to cover the fire for a second and quickly take it off.
+Light a fire with your best fire starter, put some grass and leaves in there to really get the smoke going, then use a moist blanket to cover the fire for a second and quickly take it off.

 Do this a few times and you have got yourself a smoke signal.

-Sometimes you can’t afford to wait for help, especially when you’ve got an injury on your hands like a bad cut, a sprain or even a puncture wound that needs to be treated ASAP.
+Sometimes you can’t afford to wait for help.
+This is especially true when you’ve got an injury on your hands like a bad cut, a sprain or even a puncture wound that needs to be treated ASAP.